elblasco/LPSMT/docs/Assignment-3/Assignment-3-LPSMT.md

 		<list>reading_list</list>
 		<title>20th Century Boys</title>
 		<id>30003</id>
-		<descriptio>Humanity, having faced extinction at the end of the 20th century, would not have entered the new mil...</description>
+		<description>Humanity, having faced extinction at the end of the 20th century, would not have entered the new mil...</description>
 	</comic>
 </comics>
 ```